CoreyHickson/RoboSport370/README.md

 Contacts
 ----------------
-If you have any questions/concerns about the project or would like to know more about the development process please email ldp343@mail.usask.ca
+If you have any questions/concerns about the project or would like to know more about the development process please email corey.hickson@usask.ca